-F DUPFD Makes arg be a copy of fd, closing fd first if necessary.
-The same functionality can be more easily achieved by using dup2().
+F Makes arg be a copy of fd, closing fd first if necessary.
+The same functionality can DUPFD be more easily achieved by using dup2().
 The old and new descriptors may be used interchangeably.
 They share locks, file position pointers and flags; for example, if the file position is modified by using lseek() on one of the descriptors, the position is also changed for the other.
 The two descriptors do not share the close-on-exec flag, however.
 The close-on-exec flag of the copy is off, meaning that it will be closed on exec.
 On success, the new descriptor is returned.
-F GETFD Read the close-on-exec flag.
-If the low-order bit is 0, the file will remain open across exec, otherwise it will be closed.
-F SETFD Set the close-on-exec flag to the value specified by arg (only the least significant bit is used).
-F GETFL Read the descriptor's flags (all flags (as set by open()) are returned).
-F SETFL Set the descriptor's flags to the value specified by arg.
-Only"O_APPEND" and O_NONBLOCK may be set.
+F Read the close-on-exec flag.
+If the low-order bit is 0, the file will remain open across GETFD exec, otherwise it will be closed.
+F Set the close-on-exec flag to the value specified by arg (only the least significant bit SETFD is used).
+F Read the descriptor's flags (all flags (as set by open()) are returned).
+GETFL F Set the descriptor's flags to the value specified by arg.
+Only"O_APPEND" and 0 SETFL NONBLOCK may be set.
 The flags are shared between copies (made with dup() etc.) of the same file descriptor.
 The flags and their semantics are described in open().
-F GETLK, F SETLK and F SETLK F GETLK Return the flock structure that prevents us from obtaining the lock, or set the "l_type" field of the lock to F_UNLCK if there is no obstruction.
-F SFTLK The lock is set (when 1_type is F_RDLCK or F_WRLCK) or cleared (when it is F_UNLCK.
-If lock is held by someone else, this call returns -1 and sets errno to EACCES or EAGAIN.
-F SETLKV Like F_SETLK, but instead of returning an error we wait for the lock to be released.
-F GETOWN Get the process ID (or process group) of the owner of a socket.
-Process groups are returned as negative values.
-F SETOWN Set the process or process group that owns a socket.
-For these commands, ownership means receiving SIGIO or SIGURG signals.
+F Manage discretionary file locks.
+The third argument arg is a pointer to a struct flock GETLK, (that may be overwritten by this call).
+F SETLK and F SETLK V F Return the flock structure that prevents us from obtaining the lock, or set the "l_type" GETLK field of the lock to F_UNLCK if there is no obstruction.
+F The lock is set (when l_type is F_RDLCK or F_WRLCK) or cleared (when it is F_UNLCK.
+If SETLK lock is held by someone else, this call returns -1 and sets errno to EACCES or EAGAIN.
+F Like F_SETLK, but instead of returning an error we wait for the lock to be released.
+SETLK F Get the process ID (or process group) of the owner of a socket.
+Process groups are GETOW returned as negative values.
+F Set the process or process group that owns a socket.
+For these commands, ownership SETOW N means receiving SIGIO or SIGURG signals.
 Process groups are specified using negative values.

-The errors returned by dup2 are different from those returned by F\DUPFD.
+The errors returned by dup2 are different from those returned by F_DUPFD.